active

 ACTIVE SINCE: 1992

-Gilead has worked closely with the World Health Organization (WHO) and non-governmental organizations since 1992 to provide our antifungal medication to countries in which visceral leishmaniasis (VL) is endemic.
+Gilead has worked closely with the World Health Organization (WHO) and non-governmental organizations since 1992 to provide antifungal medication to countries in which visceral leishmaniasis (also known as kala-azar) is endemic.

 SGDS CONTRIBUTING TO: